niolabs/docs/docs/organizations/users.md

 ![](/img/organizations/org-invite-multiple.jpg)

 ## Status of Users: Invited or Active
-Users that have been invited but have not yet set up an account will have an gold circle next to their photos.
+Users that have been invited but have not yet set up an account will have a gold circle next to their photos.

 ![](/img/organizations/org-status-orange-grey-dots.jpg)